mc50093/uzop_proj/README.md

 # Introduction to data science project.
-Verify results of 3W classification paper and improve performance if possible
+Goal: To verify results of 3W classification paper and improve performance if possible

 To do: